jimratliff/GenoMac-user/README.md

 See the Google Docs document “[Project GenoMac: Post-automation steps](https://docs.google.com/document/d/1jKJpWnCBFcT24MGbaeMq90fbnus2rMHIVlRejkfI9aw/edit?usp=sharing)” (in my standard Google account).

 ## TODOs
+- Keyboard-navigation hotkeys ⇧⌥⌘F2 – ⇧⌥⌘F7 need to be tested
 - Laptop-specific settings
   - To date, my development of Project GenoMac has been performed on a Mac mini.
 Thus, I have not been able to experiment with settings that are relevant only on a laptop, such as battery settings.
   - In particular, I should explore the Control Center’s Battery module’s setting.